edis/sls-multi-gateways/README.md

   - srvName: [name of the service]
     srvPath: [path to the service]
     srvSource: [path to the serverless.yml file belong to that service]
+  - srvName: [name of the service #2]
+    srvPath: [path to the service #2]
+    srvSource: [path to the serverless.yml file belong to that service]
 ```

 All srvPaths are mapped to ```localhost:3000/dev/[srvPath]```